The

 to it).

-I owned it for only six months and at least three of those months it
+I owned it for only eight months and at least three of those months it

 was in the shop getting looked at.

 I forgot to mention the handbrake.
 It was soft.
-I discovered why crawling
+I discovered why when crawling

-under the car to discover it was a bit of wire off a Honda bike and
+under the car to find it was a bit of wire off a Honda bike and

 it kind of stretched very easily, so the handbrake would be tight for